3BioCompBio/SOuLMuSiC/README.md

 ---

-## 📖 About
+## 📖 Content of this repository
 This repository contains all the data utilized in our analysis but not the SOuLMuSiC code.
 If you want to run SOuLMuSiC visit our webserver http://babylone.3bio.ulb.ac.be/SOuLMuSiC/.
-The contect

-# Content of this repository
-Fiel PDB_D.zip: PDB structures of the dataset $\mathcal{D}$.
+* File PDB_D.zip: PDB structures of all the entries of dataset $\mathcal{D}$.

 ---